Mount Marty University Fast Facts

 Mount Marty University, which the Sisters of Saint Benedict founded in 1936, is named in memory of Martin Marty, a Benedictine missionary to the Native Americans.
-He came to Dakota Territory in 1876, became the Territory's first Catholic Bishop, and invited the Benedictine Sisters to establish a religious community in Yankton.
+He came to Dakota Territory in 1876, became the Territory's first Catholic Bishop and invited the Benedictine Sisters to establish a religious community in Yankton.
 The college functioned as a junior college for women for 15 years.
-In 1951, it awarded its first Bachelor of Arts degrees, and it awarded its first master's degree in 1985.
+In 1951, it awarded its first Bachelor of Arts degrees and awarded its first master's degree in 1985.
 The college became coeducational in 1969 and founded its Watertown location in 1979.
 Today, Mount Marty University remains a place where students can explore their beliefs and share their faith.

 Mount Marty University has more than 10,000 alumni.
 MMU alumni have distinguished themselves in Fortune 500 companies, education, health care, medicine, literature, and law.
-A sampling of our alumni's employers includes 3M; Citibank; Gateway; Honeywell International; Los Alamos National Lab; the Make a Wish Foundation; Mayo Clinic; Novartis Pharmaceuticals; Premiere Psychiatric Group LLC; the U.S. Army Corps of Engineers; NASA; and the Walt Disney World Resort.
+A sampling of our alumni's employers includes 3M; Citibank; Gateway; Honeywell International; Los Alamos National Lab; the Make a Wish Foundation; Mayo Clinic; Novartis Pharmaceuticals; Premiere Psychiatric Group LLC; the U.S. Army Corps of Engineers; NASA; the Peace Corps; and the Walt Disney World Resort.
 Mount Marty has a placement rate of 96%.

 The Watertown location provides expanded opportunities and options for prospective Watertown students.
 Watertown, a community of 22,000, is located in the northeast part of the state.
 The city, which also made a rich contribution to the history and culture of the area, has activities to match any taste.